Home » Marrakech Travel Guide: How to Spend 3 Days in Marrakech

 Spending two or three days in a city like Marrakech can be surprisingly tiring.
 The frenetic pace and noise of the city can wear down even the hardiest of travellers.

 Many of the traditional types of accommodation in Marrakech are in the form of riads – something I’d highly recommend staying in for an authentic experience.
 Many riads in Marrakech have pools, either on the ground level or on the rooftop.
-Spending time cooling off and relaxing here is a not a bad idea in the city like Marrakech.
+Spending time cooling off and relaxing here is a not a bad idea in a city like Marrakech.

 Another of the best things to do in Marrakech is to experience a traditional hammam.
 With designated women and men’s sides, a hammam is a social activity and you will definitely have interesting local women stare at you.
 Aside from this, you take a good scrub down and have a bath in the public bathing areas – it’s a highly relaxing experience.